Younest9/okd/README.md

     # Each of the Worker Nodes - worker-\#
     sudo coreos-installer install /dev/sda -I http://<Host_apache_server>/okd/worker.ign --insecure --insecure-ignition
    ```
+   > If you are using static ip addresses, you have to pass --copy-network to the coreos-installer command to copy the network configuration from the live environment to the installed system.
+   > ```bash
+   > # Each of the Worker Nodes - worker-\#
+   > sudo coreos-installer install /dev/sda -I http://<Host_apache_server>/okd/worker.ign --insecure --insecure-ignition --copy-network
+   > ```

 2. Setup 'oc' and 'kubectl' clients on the ocp-svc machine